Losant/losant-docs/docs/experiences/groups.md

+---
+description: Learn more about creating and using experience groups in the Losant platform.
+---

 # Experience Groups

 An Experience Group is a collection of [users](/experiences/users/) for controlling access to your application's [Experience Endpoints](/experiences/endpoints/).
 When configuring an endpoint - or within a workflow using the [Verify Group Node](/workflows/experience/verify-group/) - you can limit access to the endpoint or change the user experience based on their group membership.
 This is useful for setting up administration routes within your Experience; for example, only a subset of your users may create other Experience Users or delete resources.